famous macro photographers (how You Can Learn From Them)

 Here is a five question and answer I did with macro photographer: Kathleen Clemons Interview.

-Her work and good use of the LensBaby Composer Pro inspired me to buy one on Amazon.
 You often don't need to buy fancy macro accessories to take great photos, but this is a photography gadget that is quite unique and is great for portraits as well as macro photography.

-How to Become Famous as a Macro Photographer
+How to Become A Famous Macro Photographer

 Have you noticed anything unique about these well known macro shooters?
 They all have something different in common?
 Huh?
 Yes, that's what I meant to say.